 When both restricted and unrestricted resources are available for use, it is the CRA's policy to use restricted resources first, then unrestricted resources (committed, assigned and unassigned) as they are needed.
 When unrestricted resources (committed, assigned and unassigned) are available for use it is the CRA's policy to use committed resources first, then assigned, and then unassigned as they are needed.

 E. Recently Issued and Implemented Accounting Pronouncements

-There are no Government Accounting Standards effective in fiscal year 2020 due to the COVID-19 pandemic.
+The following Government Accounting Standards were effective in fiscal year 2021.